Download the jLog User’s Guide (PDF)

 You can differentiate between eQSL and LoTW for non-confirmed prefixes, US States and US Counties.
 Note that color coding will give priority to prefixes over states and states over counties.

-The last two rows are assumed to be self-explanatory and less frequently used.
+The next two rows are assumed to be self-explanatory and less frequently used.
 Note that 'Stations worked before' are always colored in WSJT-X lists.
 This option is related to the Tracker main window only.

 You can ignore specific countries.
 Enter the DXCC numbers separated by comma (no space).
 Or, simply push the Set button and select from the menu.